Vinblastine (Velbe ®)

 Back to top

-Cancer can increase the risk of developing a blood clot (thrombosis), and chemotherapy may increase this risk further.
-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
-Lippincott William and Wilkins.
+5th edition.
+2012.
+Lippincott Williams and Wilkins.